stephengold/Minie/README.md

  + the "C" key dumps the camera's position, and
  + the Escape key ends the application.

-For camera contol, all demos use the standard `FlyByCamera` with `setDragToRotate(true)`.
+For camera control, all demos use the standard `FlyByCamera` with `setDragToRotate(true)`.
 This means you can rotate the camera by dragging with the left mouse button (LMB).